tv2/npp-aws-sam-local-secrets-public/README.md

+# npp-aws-sam-local-secrets-public
-# 🔐 Fetch secrets from AWS Secrets Manager and generate a `.json` file — to use with AWS SAM for local development.
+🔐 Fetch secrets from AWS Secrets Manager and generate a `.json` file — to use with AWS SAM for local development.

 ---